-Realized capital losses on performance-based investments were \$17 million, \$28 million and \$14 million in 2017, 2016 and 2015, respectively.
+Performance based investments generated net realized capital gains of \$27 million in 2018, and net realized capital losses of \$17 million and \$28 million in 2017 and 2016, respectively.
+2018 primarily related to increased valuation on equity investments and gains on valuation and settlements of derivative instruments.
 2017 included impairment write-downs on private equity investments and derivative losses related to the hedging of foreign currency risk, partially offset by gains on sale of real estate investments.
 2016 included impairment write-downs on certain investments with exposure to the energy sector, partially offset by the recovery in value of a limited partnership that was previously written-down.
-2015 included impairment write-downs primarily related to an energy related investment that had been impacted by a decline in natural gas prices.